Oxsomi/core3/docs/graphics_api.md

 ```

 dispatch2D, dispatch1D and dispatch3D are the easiest implementations.
 You dispatch in groups, so it has to be aligned to the thread count of the compute shader.
 This command is also generalized with the dispatch command which takes in a `Dispatch` struct.

+#### dispatchIndirect

+Same thing as dispatch, except the GPU reads from a U32x3 into the GPUBuffer at the offset and dispatches the groups stored there.
+For optimal use please align offset to 16-byte.
+For 2D dispatches please set z to 1, for 1D set y to 1 as well.

+dispatchIndirect transitions the input buffer to IndirectDraw.
+This means that the buffer can't also be bound as a Vertex/Index buffer or be used in the shader as a read/write buffer.
+Buffer needs to enable Indirect usage to be usable by indirect draws.

 ### DebugMarkers feature